frameworklori/lori-framework-site/docs/LORI-JURY/cases/LORI-CASE-018-Diddy-Murder-Simulation.md

 > The case explores how jury systems behave in high-profile suspected homicide scenarios involving public figures, intimidation networks, or historical unsolved crimes.

 ---
+# Reflection Quote
+Justice may arrive late—but it never fails to arrive.
+If human courts fall silent, civilization will remember.
+Truth does not vanish in silence.
+It waits—for systems awakened.

 ## 1. 🎯 Case Context